Mike Hopkins (basketball)

-Michael Griffith Hopkins (born August 6, 1969) is an American basketball assistant coach & head of player development for the New Orleans Pelicans of the National Basketball Association (NBA).
-Previously, he was a longtime assistant at Syracuse University before taking over as a college basketball head coach for University of Washington from 2017 until 2024.
+Michael Griffith Hopkins (born August 6, 1969) is an American professional basketball coach who is an assistant coach and the head of player development for the New Orleans Pelicans of the National Basketball Association (NBA).
+Previously, he was a longtime assistant at Syracuse University before taking over as head coach for the University of Washington from 2017 until 2024.
 He spent one season as an assistant coach for the Phoenix Suns from 2024 to 2025.

 The 6-foot-5 Hopkins, from Laguna Hills, California, was a fan favorite during his playing days at Syracuse, known for his all-out hustle and general scrappy play.

 High school career

 Born in the Northern California city of San Mateo and raised in the Southern California city of Laguna Hills, Hopkins was a member of the 1987 California state championship team at Mater Dei High School in Santa Ana, California that also featured future NBA player LeRon Ellis.
 Having graduated from Mater Dei in 1988, Hopkins enrolled at Syracuse while Ellis went on to a two-year career at the University of Kentucky.
 After Kentucky was placed on probation, Hopkins would play an instrumental role in convincing his high school teammate to transfer to Syracuse.